Skip to main content

 • Devices configured with Dual Authentication cannot be set as Entry Devices and Exit Devices.

-• Set the time for the Auto Count Reset option considering the standard time zone of the location where the zone is actually located.
+• Set the time for the Auto Count Reset option while considering the standard time zone of the actual location.
 For example, if a BioStar X server is located in a UTC+1:00 region and the auto-reset time is set to 00:00, the BioStar X client in the UTC+2:00 region will have the occupancy automatically reset at 01:00.

 • You can set up to 2 Count Alert limits, and only numbers smaller than the limit can be entered.
 Alert 1 and Alert 2 cannot be set to the same value.